 The Murders at Fleat House

-The Murders at Fleat House is a suspenseful and utterly compelling crime novel from the author of the multimillion-selling The Seven Sisters series, Lucinda Riley.
+The Murders at Fleat House is the suspenseful and utterly compelling crime novel from the author of the multimillion-selling The Seven Sisters series, Lucinda Riley.

 The sudden death of a pupil in Fleat House at St Stephen’s – a small private boarding school in deepest Norfolk – is a shocking event that the headmaster is very keen to call a tragic accident.

-As staff at the school close ranks, the disappearance of young pupil Rory Millar and the death of an elderly classics master provide Jazz with important leads, but are destined to complicate the investigation further.
-As snow covers the landscape and another suspect goes missing, Jazz must also confront her personal demons . . .
+When staff at the school close ranks, the disappearance of a young pupil and the death of an elderly classics master provide Jazz with important leads.
+But, while snow covers the landscape, a suspect goes missing.

-Then, a particularly grim discovery at the school makes this the most challenging murder investigation of her career.
-Because Fleat House hides secrets darker than even Jazz could ever have imagined . . .
+As Jazz must confront her personal demons, a grim discovery at the school will make this the most challenging murder investigation of her career.
+Fleat House hides secrets darker than even Jazz could ever have imagined . . .